 The Science Behind the Technique

 The key lies in the bead’s appearance and movement in the water.
 A properly sized and colored bead, drifting naturally with the current, looks almost identical to a real egg tumbling along the river bottom.
+Drifting is the best way to present the bead to steelhead.

 Advantages over Traditional Methods